zhengjie2002/tp/docs/DeveloperGuide.md

 ### Launch and Startup

 1. Ensure you have Java 17 installed on your system.
-2. Download the SGSafe JAR file from the [releases page](link_to_releases).
-Please the file in an empty folder.
+2. Download the SGSafe JAR file from the [releases page](https://github.com/AY2526S1-CS2113-W13-3/tp/releases).
+Please place the file in an empty folder.
 3. Open a terminal or command prompt.
 4. Navigate to the directory where the JAR file is located.
 5. Run the application using the command: